All Episodes

 Here's the theory.

-So the doctor would say, well, why do you stay?
+And so the doctor would say, well, why do you stay?

-And inevitably the answer would be because I love him.
+And inevitably, the answer would be, because I love him.

 Right.